PolinaMatv/Exoplanet-Discoveries-Dashboard/README.md

 # Exoplanet Discoveries Dashboard
-This is a simple interacting Power BI dashboard describing discoveries of exoplanets
+This is a simple interacting Power BI dashboard describing discoveries of exoplanets.